New Generation Instructor Courses – Buying Terms & Conditions

-- It is the Student’s responsibility to ensure that all accommodation, transport and any other facilities provided by BASI, New Generation or their employees or agents, is treated with respect and consideration.
+- It is the Student’s responsibility to ensure that all accommodation, transport and any other facilities provided by BASI, New Generation or their employees or agents, are treated with respect and consideration.

-- New Generation require a guarantee agreement (“Chalet Damage Disclaimer”) to be signed prior to the arrival of the Student by them, their parent or their guardian.
+- New Generation requires a guarantee agreement (“Chalet Damage Disclaimer”) to be signed prior to the arrival of the Student by them, their parent or their guardian.